feolea/magic-numbers/README.md

 `$ rspec spec`

-It will print the coverage of tests too, in case you want to take a look in a more detailed coverage report, just open in your browser the file generated at `magic-numbers/coverage/index.html`
+It will print the coverage of tests too, in case you want to take a look in a more detailed coverage report, just open in your browser the file generated at `your-path/magic-numbers/coverage/index.html`

-## Comments